ProteusProject/Proteus.Retry/readme.md

 * Total number of retries
 * Duration to wait between successive retries
-* Max Timeout for a single retry before its considered to have failed
+* Max combined duration to wait for all retry attempts to complete
 * List of `Exception` types that are to be considered 'retriable' for each invocation
 * And More!